 Adjustability is another important aspect of a shoulder rest.
 Almost all models can be adjusted by height and depth.
 Some models also have the tilt or “swivel” feature where you can adjust the angle of the base.
 Additionally, some of the bases can also be bent to fit the curve of your shoulder.

-Just like a good violin body, great strings, and a comfortable stool or chair, a good shoulder rest can help you massively in your violin playing pursuit by saving you a lot of back, shoulder, and neck pain down the road, as well as give you a better posture and more flexibility while playing.
+Just like a good violin body, great strings, and a comfortable stool or chair, one of the best shoulder rests can help you massively in your violin playing pursuit by saving you a lot of back, shoulder, and neck pain down the road, as well as give you a better posture and more flexibility while playing.

 While there are other options out there, this list can give you a good idea of where to start your search and what to look for in a violin shoulder rest.